What Are the Best Practices for Optimizing Content for Generative AI?

 • Check your current visibility manually.
 Start by asking common customer-style questions in ChatGPT, Perplexity, Gemini, or Claude.
 Note whether your brand appears, what information is shown, and if it is accurate.
 For example, a CRM provider might test queries like “What’s the best CRM for small businesses?” and see if they are mentioned.

 • Use monitoring tools to scale.
-New solutions now automate this process by tracking brand mentions across AI platforms and surfacing the exact sources behind them.
+Solutions like Superlines now automate this process by tracking brand mentions across AI platforms and surfacing the exact sources behind them.
 This helps you compare your visibility against competitors and identify content or authority gaps.

 • Combine traffic and share of voice.
 Analytics tools such as GA4 can capture referral traffic from AI platforms when users click citations.
 Because many AI answers are “zero-click,” it is equally important to track your brand’s share of voice (SoV), how often you are mentioned even without a click.
-For instance, a recent study found that when users saw an AI summary in Google search, only 8% of visits led to a click to a standard search result link.
-When there was no summary, that share was ~15%.
+For instance, around 93% of AI Mode searches end without a click.
+This is more than twice the rate of AI Overviews, where 43% result in zero clicks.
+(Semrush, September 2025)

 • Iterate based on insights.
 If certain articles are consistently cited, analyze their structure and style, then replicate those practices across other content.
 If you are absent from key queries, study the sources AI is citing and adjust your strategy to fill the gap.
 Stay agile as AI platforms evolve.